Florida Man With No Arms Allegedly Stabs Chicago Tourist

 Nevertheless, on Tuesday, July 10, he ran afoul of the law, and not for the first time in his life.
 What happened just after midnight that morning is a matter of dispute.
 Crenshaw says he was lying on the beach, minding his own business, when Chicago tourist Cesar Coronado, 22, punched him in the head without warning.
 Using his feet, Crenshaw grabbed the scissors that he kept in his waist band and stabbed Coronoado twice, later claiming he was defending himself.
 He then put the scissors back in his waist band and walked off.

 Coronado, and his companion, Cindy Barrientos, 22, paint a different picture of what happened.
-They say that they had stopped to ask Crenshaw for directions, and that he jumped up and stabbed them for no reason.
+They say that they had stopped to ask Crenshaw for directions and that he jumped up and stabbed them for no reason.

 Police found Coronado lying in the sand, bleeding from his leg.
 He was taken to a nearby hospital, while Crenshaw was taken downtown and charged with aggravated battery, according to WSVN-TV (Miami).